Emperor Zhang of Han: Palace intrigue

 The Song sisters would not be Empress Dou's only victims.
 After Prince Zhao was made crown prince, his birth mother's clan, the Liangs, did not dare to openly celebrate, but were secretly happy.
 When the Dou clan heard of this, they were displeased and fearful, and they felt that they had to destroy the Liangs.
 Empress Dou began to give false reports about Prince Zhao's birth mother, Consort Liang, and her sister, also an imperial consort, and they lost Emperor Zhang's favor.
 In 83, the Dous further submitted false anonymous accusations against the Consorts Liang's father Liang Song (梁竦), causing him to die in prison.
 The Consorts Liang died of sadness and fear.

 The Dous, having made these power play, would eventually gain their goals of becoming even more powerful than they were.
 Also in 83, Emperor Zhang, having seen that his Ma cousins were not following the law, stopped favoring his Ma uncles, and eventually sent them back to their marches.
 Empress Dou's brothers Dou Xian and Dou Du (竇篤) effectively took over in the power structure – the first time in Han history that the empress' clan, rather than the empress dowager's clan, was the most powerful consort clan.
 This trend held sway for the rest of Eastern Han dynasty and would prove to be a source of corruption.
+In short, the Dou clan were the recipients of special favor and affection; rewards and grants were bestowed upon them repeatedly, and their prestige and status increased day by day, to such an extent that among the imperial princes, princesses, and even great aristocratic families such as the Yin clan and the Ma clan, there was no one who did not fear them.

+Empress Dou enjoyed particular favor, and her position within the women’s court (the inner palace) was firmly and exclusively secured.